Pros and Cons of Living in Sweden

 What do expats in Sweden appreciate most about the local culture?

 "Expats in Sweden appreciate the country's commitment to sustainability, with its focus on renewable energy sources and its commitment to reducing its carbon footprint.
 They also appreciate the country's strong social welfare system, which provides a safety net for those in need.
 Additionally, expats enjoy the country's commitment to gender equality, with its progressive policies on parental leave and gender pay gap.
-Finally, expats appreciate the country's commitment to work-life balance, with its generous vacation policies and its focus on leisure activities," remarked one expat in Sweden.
+Finally, expats appreciate the country's commitment to work-life balance, with its generous vacation policies and its focus on leisure activities," explained one expat living in Sweden.

 What do expats find most challenging?